Comparative Synthesis: Learning Near-Optimal Network Designs by Query: Introduction

 The notion of comparative synthesis stems from a recent position paper~\cite{comparative-synthesis}.
 The preliminary work lacks formal foundation and query selection guidance, and may involve impractically many rounds of user interaction (see \S\ref{sec:motivation}).
 In contrast, the formalism of our framework enables the design and analysis of learning algorithms that strive to minimize the number of queries, and are amenable for real user interaction.

-$\bullet$ \textbf{Novel algorithm for comparative synthesis (\S\ref{sec:voting}).} We develop a novel voting-guided learning algorithm, which maintains a running best solution and makes queries to the teacher, with the aim of minimizing the number of queries.
+$\bullet$ \textbf{The first algorithm for comparative synthesis (\S\ref{sec:voting}).} We develop the first, voting-guided learning algorithm for comparative synthesis, which provides a provable guarantee on the quality of the found program.
 The key insight behind the algorithm is that objective learning and program search are mutually beneficial and should be done in tandem.
 The idea of the algorithm is to search over a special, unified search space we call \emph{Pareto candidate set}, and to pick the \emph{most informative} query in each iteration using a voting-guided estimation.

 We analyze the \emph{convergence} of voting-guided algorithm, i.e., how fast the solution approaches the real optimal as more queries are made.
 We prove that the algorithm guarantees the median quality of solutions to converge logarithmically to the optimal.
-When the objective function space is sortable, which covers a commonly seen class of problems, a better convergence rate can be achieved --- the median quality of solutions converges linearly to the optimal.
+When the target function space is sortable, which covers a commonly seen class of problems, a better convergence rate can be achieved --- the median quality of solutions converges linearly to the optimal.

-$\bullet$ \textbf{Evaluations on network case studies and pilot user study (\S\ref{sec:evaluation}).} We developed \name{}, an \emph{interactive network optimization system} based on our general approach.
+$\bullet$ \textbf{Evaluations on network case studies and pilot user study (\S\ref{sec:evaluation}).} We developed \name{}, an \emph{interactive network optimization system} based on our approach.
 We evaluated \name{} on four real-world scenarios using oracle-based evaluation.
 Experiments show that \name{} only makes half or less queries than the baseline system to achieve the same solution quality, and robustly produces high-quality solutions with inconsistent teachers.
 We conducted a pilot study with \name{} among networking researchers and practitioners.
 Our study shows that user policies are diverse, and \name{} is effective in finding allocations meeting the diverse policy goals in an interactive fashion.